Deep27/Monty-Hall-Problem/readme.md

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/thumb/3/3f/Monty_open_door.svg/180px-Monty_open_door.svg.png)

-### Try it with 3 or more doors and see the actual results and probability of getting a car depending on your choice.
+### Try it with 3 or more doors and see the actual results.